AliSoftware/Dip/README.md

 This way, when running your app target:

 * `ws` will be resolved as your singleton instance `WebService` registered before.
-* `friendsProvider` will be resolved as a new instance each time, which will be an instance created via `PlistFriendsProvider(plist: "myfriends")` if `userName` is `me` and created via `DummyFriendsProvider(userName)` for any other `userName` value (because `resolve(userName)` will fallback to `resolve(tag: nil)` in that case, using the instance factory which was registered without a tag).
+* `friendsProvider` will be resolved as a new instance each time, which will be an instance created via `PlistFriendsProvider(plist: "myfriends")` if `userName` is `me` and created via `DummyFriendsProvider(userName)` for any other `userName` value (because `resolve(tag: userName, userName)` will fallback to `resolve(tag: nil, userName)` in that case, using the instance factory which was registered without a tag, but will pass `userName` as argument).

 But when running your Unit tests target, it will probably resolve to other instances, depending on how you registered your dependencies in your Test Case.

 ### Complete Example Project

-In addition to this Usage overview and to the aforementioned playground, you can also find a complete example in the `Example/DipSampleApp` project provided in this repository.
+In addition to this Usage overview and to the aforementioned playground, you can also find a complete example in the `Sample app/DipSampleApp` project provided in this repository.

 This sample project is a bit more complex, but closer to real-world applications (even if this sample is all about StarWars!), by declaring protocols like `NetworkLayer` which can be resolved to a `URLSessionNetworkLayer` in the real app, but to a dummy